 - In "I Shot an Arrow into the Air" the crew of a spaceship crashes on a hot, barren landscape with little hope of being rescued.
 One of the crew members, seeing that their water supplies are running low, kills the other surviving crew members to take their water.
 Then he finds out they weren't on a foreign world like they thought, but were actually in the Nevada desert, just a few miles from the road, and he breaks down upon realizing how pointless his actions were.
 The closing narration even refers to this twist as "A practical joke perpetrated by Mother Nature and a combination of improbable events, practical joke wearing the trappings of a nightmare of terror, of desperation."

 - "A Nice Place to Visit" had an interesting version of this: a bank robber is killed during one of his heists, and is happy to find himself where he gets everything he'd ever want, instead of "the other place" (i.e. hell).
 Trouble is, he gets everything he'd ever want and quickly grows bored.
 It turns out he can't do anything exciting (like rob a bank) because he'd always succeed.
 In frustration, he decides he doesn't belong in Heaven and asks to go to "the other place".
-The guide retorts "Heaven?
-Whatever gave you the idea that you were in Heaven, Mr. Valentine?
-This is the other place!"
+The guide retorts that this is the other place.

 - The finale of Grand Theft Auto IV.
 At the finale, Niko is ordered by the mob boss he works for to do a large drug deal with Dmitri Rascalov, the primary antagonist of the game to that point.
 However, Dmitri's location is revealed, allowing Niko to instead get revenge on him.
 Roman, Niko's cousin, and Kate, Niko's girlfriend, will strongly suggest those respective options.
 But whichever one you choose, the character that suggested it will be murdered at Roman's wedding the subsequent mission.

-- The artist of Ctrl+Alt+Del notes that this was what he intended with his conclusion to the main comic story.
+- Tim Buckley notes that this was what he intended with his conclusion to the main comic story.
 Ethan spent most of the comic making horribly dangerous and stupid decisions, so it was inevitable one or more would finally catch up with him (this was partially motivated by Tim finding it difficult to write such an amoral character).
 A time machine he built is used to show Ethan a Bad Future that came about solely due to his creation of Zeke.
 Before he can be sent back to stop it the machine overloads, forcing Ethan to commit a Heroic Sacrifice to keep time from falling apart, at the cost of him being removed from time.
 In the epilogue Ethan manages to make it back, but 80 years ahead of when he left, meaning he completely missed out on his loved one's futures and keeping the broad theme of the original ending.

 - Also happens in some of the story branches of his Space Archaeologist pick-your-adventure arcs.

-- This trope was more than once parodied on Futurama's The Scary Door:
+- This trope was parodied more than once on The Scary Door:

-- A second Scary Door segment piles on one nonsensical twist after another (most of which based on real Twilight Zone episodes); a professional gambler is hit by a car and wakes up in front of a slot machine.
+- A second The Scary Door segment piles on one nonsensical twist after another (most of which based on real The Twilight Zone episodes); a professional gambler is hit by a car and wakes up in front of a slot machine.
 He pulls it and wins big, declaring that a casino where he's actually winning must mean he's in Heaven.
 He pulls again and wins big again, declaring that a casino where he always wins is boring, so he must be in Hell.
 Then a man shows up and tells him he's really just on an airplane.
-The gambler notices a gremlin on the wing and tries to tell the man, who simply replies "Why should I believe you?
-You're Hitler!" and holds up a mirror to reveal that the gambler has transformed into Hitler.
-He then begs Eva Braun, who is sitting next to him for help, but she pulls off a mask to reveal she has the head of a fly.
+The gambler then notices a gremlin on the wing and tries to tell the man, who simply replies "Why should I believe you?
+You're Hitler!" and holds up a mirror to reveal that the gambler has indeed transformed into Hitler.
+The gambler/Hitler then begs Eva Braun, who is sitting next to him, for help, but she pulls off a mask to reveal she has the head of a fly.
 Cutting back to the characters watching the TV show, Bender nonchalantly says "Saw it coming."